About Me

 A MAD KEEN TRAVELLER

-I am an Aussie baby boomer.
 Inspired by my father’s travel stories, I decided at a very young age to explore the world as much as possible.
 I resolved I would visit 25 countries by the age of 25 – a country counted only if I had spent a minimum of two nights there.
 No airport stopovers included!
-I achieved that ambition, including 14 months travelling internationally on a shoe string budget with my backpack.
+I achieved that ambition, including 14 months travelling internationally on a shoe string budget with my 20 kilo backpack, tiny tent, ancient VW kombi and a youth hostel association card.

 I have taken most of the photos on my blog – the exception being photos of me taken by others with my camera and a few ‘donated’ photos from friends – I have given them a photo credit.
-Many of my other photos can be found on my relatively new instagram account https://www.instagram.com/aussieboomer1/
+Many of my other photos can be found on my instagram account https://www.instagram.com/aussieboomer1/

 My employer granted me 12 months leave of absence when I was 23 so that I could experience other cultures – regarded as beneficial for my career as a Journalist.

-I took off to the U.K and Europe, returning home the long way via the Middle East, Iran, Afghanistan, Pakistan, India, Nepal and Thailand.
 Very early on I realised, through experience, that group organised travel – cruises, bus tours etc – were not for me.
 A lot of my travel joy comes from researching and planning my own trips.

-Fortunately, I married a partner who also enjoys travelling, so travel has become a lifelong enjoyment.
-Together, we’ve also lived for extended times in Canada and New Zealand, both fabulous countries for natural beauty.
-We are now into our retirement years, with plenty of travel plans still on our agenda!
+Fortunately, I married a partner – MJ – who also enjoys travelling, so travel has become a lifelong enjoyment.
+Together, we’ve lived for lengthy extended times in Canada and New Zealand, both fabulous countries for natural beauty.

 Favourite places?
 So hard to choose.
 In my youth, Greece, India, even Afghanistan.
 I am particularly drawn to cultures vastly different to my own.